i05nagai/memorandum/language/english_speaking.md

 * vibe
     * There is a positve vibe,adn employees feel a sens of security
     * I just don't get a real good vibe
+    * Unfortunately, that’s the vibe I’ve had from most of the AngelList emails I’ve received.
 * energize
     * Teams are energized and feel valued because they can see that their efforts are paying dividends
 * beat/defeat